ContainerSolutions/terraform-nomad/README.md

 `nomad server-join -address http://$OTHER_SERVER:4646 $MYADDRESS`

-You should see the servers joining in the logs.
-Repeat this step for all servers in the cluster.
+You should see the node joining in the logs.
+Repeat this step for all nodes in the cluster.

 ### Set environment variable